-In order to provide an exceptional spiritual, cultural and tourism experience to its millions of visitors and pilgrims, Saint Joseph’s Oratory of Mount Royal is going forward with a huge renovation and construction project that will focus on the preservation of historical buildings and improving visitors’ experience as well as the sustainable development of the site.
+Saint Joseph’s Oratory of Mount Royal, guardian of an exceptional historical, religious and architectural legacy, is going forward with a huge renovation and construction project that will focus on the preservation of historical buildings, the improvement of visitor experience as well as the sustainable development of the site (LEED project).

 - Street level interior access to all the facilities